conest/SpaceDuckDrop/README.md

 python3 ./src/main.py
 ```

-A compiled version will be published later.
+A compiled version was published on [Itch.io](https://corvusnest.itch.io/space-duck-drop)

 ## Assets used in this game